LISTEN TO THIS ARTICLE

 For proteins?
 For images?
 For time series forecasts?
 The verification problem gets much harder.

 The McGill team uses the Flow Matching model's own likelihood as a verifier.
 This is elegant but circular: you're using the model to score its own outputs.
-The UnMaskFork paper uses a separately trained reward model.
-The time series work uses domain-specific metrics like CRPS that require ground truth you won't have at deployment.
+The UnMaskFork paper uses Monte Carlo Tree Search with self-evaluation to guide branching.
+The time series work uses domain-specific metrics like MSE that require ground truth you won't have at deployment.

-But "somewhat reliably" is the operative phrase.
+But self-correction only gets you so far.
 The verification problem is still the constraint.
 You can't effectively search a space if you can't tell good from bad until after deployment.

 The Discrete Diffusion Problem

 Language models are trying to force inference-time scaling into a discrete token space, and it shows.
-The Prism paper from Alibaba researchers demonstrates why this is harder than the continuous case.
+The Prism paper demonstrates why this is harder than the continuous case.

 Discrete diffusion language models work differently from both autoregressive transformers and continuous Flow Matching models.
 They corrupt text by randomly masking tokens and learn to denoise iteratively.
 This gives you parallel generation like Flow Matching but in discrete token space like autoregressive models.